Organisations and contacts that maybe helpful to you:

 Action for Prisoners Families (APF)

-We are the national organization working for the well-being of prisoners’ families and to reduce the negative impact of imprisonment.
-We are a membership organization.
+We are the national organisation working for the well-being of prisoners’ families and to reduce the negative impact of imprisonment.
+We are a membership organisation.
 Membership is free.

 Adfam is a national organisation working with and for families affected by drugs and alcohol.

 A confidential helpline where you will speak to someone who knows about problems with alcohol from personal experience.